-(2) In May 2015 Rubicon agreed an extension of its existing \$20 million debt facility (Facility) with the ANZ, which was to expire on 1 July 2015, through to 1 July 2016.
-This Facility is not conditional upon any financial covenants and now allows Rubicon to retain all dividends received from Tenon.
+Rubicon agreed an extension of its existing \$20 million debt facility (Facility) with the ANZ, which was to expire on 1 July 2016, through to 1 January 2017.
+This Facility is not conditional upon any financial covenants and allows Rubicon to retain all dividends received from Tenon.

-In addition, the Facility now permits the issuance, by Rubicon, of up to \$10 million of subordinated unsecured debt notes (Notes), which must be fully subordinated to the ANZ Facility.
-Rubicon's major shareholder, David Knott, agreed to subscribe for \$5 million of these Notes, and members of Rubicon's Board and management agreed to subscribe for another \$2 million.
+The Facility also permits the issuance, by Rubicon, of up to \$10 million of subordinated unsecured debt notes (Notes), which are fully subordinated to the ANZ Facility.
+At 30 June 2016 there were \$7 million of Notes outstanding, issued to Board and management.
+These Notes were drawn in two tranches of \$3.5 million; the first tranche in June 2015 and the second in April 2016.

 At this stage the Company does not envisage the need for the remaining \$3 million of Notes allowable under the Facility to be issued, however the flexibility remains for it to do so should that be required in the future.